What Does it Take to Be a Compensation, Benefits, and Job Analysis Specialist?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-Types of Benefits and Job Analysis Specialist Jobs
+Other Benefits and Job Analysis Specialist Job Titles

-In 2016, there was an estimated number of 84,200 jobs in the United States for Compensation, Benefits, and Job Analysis Specialist.
+There were about 84,200 jobs for Compensation, Benefits, and Job Analysis Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 7,100 new jobs for Compensation, Benefits, and Job Analysis Specialist by 2026.
-The BLS estimates 7,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,700 job openings in this field each year.

 The states with the most job growth for Benefits and Job Analysis Specialist are Tennessee, Utah, and Arizona.
 Watch out if you plan on working in Wyoming, Louisiana, or Mississippi.
 These states have the worst job growth for this type of profession.